A Legacy of Humble Service

 In February, 1996 Pastor Rudolph Smith celebrated 45 years of service in Christian ministry and 30 years as pastor of Community Church of God.

-Under Pastor Michael’s visionary leadership our congregation made several transitions which have enriched our fellowship including our worship celebration, organizational structure and technological advances.
-We purchased four additional properties including the Rudolph Smith Ministry Center.
+Under Pastor Michael’s visionary leadership our congregation made several transitions that enriched the worship celebration, organizational structure and made technological advances.

-2017 - present
+2017 – 2020

 Pastor Michael endeavored to continue the legacy of his father through the strength of his leadership in pastoral care, Christian education and church administration.
 Building on a solid foundation, Pastor Michael diligently sought to lead the church into twenty first century ministry.

 The congregation experienced another major shift as Dr. Kevin W. Earley took the reins as its new Senior Pastor on October 1, 2020.
 This transition took in the midst of the COVID-19 pandemic and Pastor Earley hit the ground running strengthening the church’s virtual ministry and presence.
 Pastor Earley strives to inspire the congregation to pastor its community and make a godly impact on individuals inside and outside of the church.